Home Compare APO vs CG

 Apollo Global Management vs The Carlyle Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Carlyle carrying a narrow edge on growth.
-Apollo Global Management still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Apollo Global Management holds the cleaner structural position, with the lead spread across valuation and profitability.
+The Carlyle still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON